 We work with our partners to end the meth crisis in Kentucky

 We are working to end the meth crisis by helping addicts stop using meth and recover successfully.
 Methamphetamine is the most abused drug in Kentucky.
-Known as crystal meth, Ice, Tina, crank, and other names, methamphetamine is the leading cause of fatal drug overdoses in Phoenix and Maricopa County.
+Known as crystal meth, Ice, Tina, crank, and other names, methamphetamine is a leading cause of fatal overdoses.

 - Drug-overdose deaths in Kentucky rose 49% in 2020, according to the state’s latest annual report.
 The overdose rate was higher because of the widespread availability of potent, inexpensive methamphetamine.